 A: Yes.
-The Senate Subcommittee on Academic Standards prefers at least one piece of supporting documentation to be included with the student letter.
+The Senate Subcommittee on Undergraduate Petition Review prefers at least one piece of supporting documentation to be included with the student letter.
 Students should provide any documentation that they think may help make their case stronger.

 Q: How “official” does supporting documentation need to be?

 A: Supporting documentation should be as official as possible.
 If a student is providing a letter from an instructor, medical or mental health provider, attorney, etc., it should be on letterhead and contain a signature.
 Emails from instructors or other University personnel should include the headings with descriptive information (i.e., To, From, Subject, etc.).

 Q: What kind of supporting documentation is the Senate committee looking for?

 A: Supporting documentation provided varies based on the type of petition that is being prepared and on the student’s extenuating circumstances.
 Documentation should link directly with statements in the student letter.
 The following are some examples: